 If you use food to feel better when you're sad or disappointed, you could be passing on unhealthy messages to your kids.
 You're showing them that food is the way to feel good about yourself.

-Instead, work on other ways to get an emotional boost when you're low.
+Instead, work on other ways to boost your mood when you're feeling down.
 Let them see you talking to friends or going for a walk to feel better.
-They'll pick up on healthy and unhealthy habits alike.

 Bad Habit # 3: Too Much Texting, Emailing, Talking

 It's not fair to tell the kids not to text at the dinner table if you're there on your phone.
 What you do sends a stronger message than what you say.
-Set family rules about electronics and everyone, including parents, needs to stick to them.
+Set family rules about screens, and everyone, including parents, needs to stick to them.
 Use the time away from devices to have a great dinner conversation or go for a family bike ride.

 Bad Habit # 4: Emphasizing the Superficial and Material

-Most little girls play dress-up.
+Many little girls like to play dress-up.
 But experts say be careful about making pedi parties more important than other quality time.

-Use "girl time" to make healthy habits attractive -- go for walks, teach her a sport.
-She'll learn that she can be strong, powerful, and a girl.
-Plus, she'll see that being active is a great stress reliever.
+Use "girl time" to have fun with healthy habits -- go for walks or teach her a sport.
+She'll learn that being a girl means being strong and powerful.
+Plus, she'll see that exercise is a great stress reliever.
 Also be sure to tell her she's smart or kind as often as you compliment her beauty.

 Bad Habit # 5: Drinking to Perk Up or Feel Better

-If you come home after a bad day at work and say, "I need a drink," you show your child that alcohol is a good way to relieve stress and feel better about yourself.
-The same goes for relying on tons of coffee for energy.
+If you come home after a bad day at work and say, "I need a drink," you show your child that alcohol is a good way to relax and feel better about yourself.
+The same goes for relying on tons of coffee or soda for energy.

-Instead, find healthier ways to get stress relief or get energized.
+Instead, find healthier ways to relieve stress or get energized.
 Try exercise, meditation, or a relaxing hobby and get the whole family involved.
-Those are all are good ways to relax or recharge.
+Those are good ways for everyone to relax or recharge.

 Bad Habit # 6: Making Everything a Competition